Planning a Funeral: Customs and Grieving

 St. Stephen's memorial donation envelopes are available for donations to St. Stephen's, and

-for other charities the family should provide them, and the family is responsible for delivering the donations.
+for other charities the family provides them and is responsible for delivering the donations to the charity.

 Click here for Fee Schedule/Parish Hall Rental.

 - Canadian flag/Naval Ensign draped over the casket/urn,